 Program requirements for existing majors

 To get specific information about the next semester's course offerings please see the current Undergraduate Catalog in combination with what is available on HomerConnect.
 Additional information about individual courses may be obtained from the instructor of a particular course.
-Below are the Special Topics courses offered in the Spring 2020 semester.
+Below are the Hot Topics courses offered in the Spring 2021 and Fall 2021 semesters.